nair0lf32/zer0ne-blog/content/writeups/HackTheBox/Paper/index.md

 ```

 Ok this was a very confusing part!
 This is what got me on tracks `/usr/lib/polkit-1/polkit-agent-helper-1`
 and checking the forums confirmed it
 also the author had the exploit on his github XD
 still...its was not obvious at all
 kinda normal as this vlnerability isnt that easy to identify
 But it is old and If you used linpeas you probably did not miss it

-Luckilly I already did two rooms about this on tryhackme
+Luckily I already did two rooms about this on tryhackme
 First I compiled and ran a C exploit for "pwnkit" but failed
 seems like the author patched that recently!

 its actually `CVE-2021-3560` that is meant to be used
 Not `CVE-2021-4034` (PWNKIT)...ha!

 You can do it manually then using `dbus-send` like in [here](https://github.blog/2021-06-10-privilege-escalation-polkit-root-on-linux-with-bug/)